Trial of Milan Martić

 The Prosecutor v.
-Milan Martić was a case (no. IT-95-11-I) brought before the International Criminal Tribunal for the Former Yugoslavia concerning war crimes committed during the Croatian War of Independence against non-Serbs.
+Milan Martić was a case (no. IT-95-11-T) Brought before the International Criminal Tribunal for the Former Yugoslavia in The Hague, Netherlands, concerning about war crimes committed during the Croatian War of Independence against non-Serbs.

 Events leading to the trial

 Martić was born near Knin (present-day Republic of Croatia) on 18 November 1954.
-From January 1991 to August 1995, he held various positions within the government of the Serbian Autonomous Region of Krajina, which later evolved into the Republic of Serbian Krajina (RSK), including Chief of the Police in Knin, Secretary for Internal Affairs of the SAO Krajina, Deputy Commander of the Territorial Defense of the SAO Krajina, Minister of Defense of the SAO Krajina, Minister of the Interior of the SAO Krajina and of the RSK and, from 25 January 1994 onwards, President of the RSK.
+From January 1991 to August 1995, he held various positions within the government of the Serbian Autonomous Region of Krajina, which later evolved into the Republic of Serbian Krajina (RSK), including Chief of the Police in Knin, Secretary for Internal Affairs of the SAO Krajina, Deputy Commander of the Territorial Defense of the SAO Krajina, Minister of Defense of the SAO Krajina, Minister of the Interior of the SAO Krajina and the RSK and, from 25 January 1994 onward, President of the RSK.

 The events giving rise to this trial took place between August 1991 and December 1995 in the SAO Krajina and the RSK.
 The Trial Chamber found that Martić participated in a joint criminal enterprise (JCE) with other individuals, the common purpose of which was the establishment of an ethnically Serb territory through the displacement of the non-Serb population.

-Martić participated in the JCE by providing substantive financial, logistical and military support to the SAO Krajina and the RSK, by actively working together with the other JCE participants to fulfill the objective of a united Serb state, by exercising his authority over the Ministry of Internal Affairs (MUP) of the SAO Krajina and the RSK, by fuelling an atmosphere of insecurity and fear through public statements, and by participating in the forcible removal of the non-Serb population.
+Martić participated in the JCE by providing substantive financial, logistical, and military support to the SAO Krajina and the RSK, by actively working together with the other JCE participants to fulfill the objective of a united Serb state, by exercising his authority over the Ministry of Internal Affairs (MUP) of the SAO Krajina and the RSK, by fuelling an atmosphere of insecurity and fear through public statements, and by participating in the forcible removal of the non-Serb population.

 Trial court

 The trial lasted for 143 days.
-During the trial the prosecution called 45 witnesses and had 901 exhibits.
+During the trial, the prosecution called 45 witnesses and had 901 exhibits.
 The defense presented 22 witnesses and had 90 exhibits.
-The Trial Chamber concluded that Martić incurred individual criminal responsibility pursuant to Article 7(1) of the Tribunal's Statute ("Statute").
+The Trial Chamber concluded that Martić incurred individual criminal responsibility under Article 7(1) of the Tribunal's Statute ("Statute").
 Martić was convicted of the following crimes: